Call for collaborations

 My primary affiliation (AIST) is in-between academia and industry; it does not take students but does allow collaborations with them and sometimes hire them as interns.
 I regularly work with graduate students who are interested in Human-Computer Interaction (HCI) and/or Programming Experience (PX) research.

 Also, as of July 2018, I have a secondary affiliation at a Japanese animation production company named Arch where I serve as a technical advisor.
 My role there is to help their research and development effort in creativity support for the animation industry (specifically Japanimation).

 Please contact me if you want to work with me with regards to the aforementioned topics.
 Keep in mind that, generally speaking, the first step toward working with professional researchers is often meeting them at academic conferences and get them know who you are and what you are doing.

 If you are living outside Japan, remote collaborations would be the easiest.
 If you have an appropriate visa, it would be possible for me to invite you to Tsukuba and work with you for a short term (e.g. regular internship programs for domestic students last for a month or so).

 Otherwise, if you are still interested in face-to-face collaborations, we could together find visa and funding support.
-My primary affiliation currently has a funding from the JST ACCEL program and there are also public funding support such as JSPS Summer Program.
+My primary affiliation currently has a funding from the JST CREST program and there are also public funding support such as JSPS Summer Program.

 Interested in staying in Japan?